 - Negative Changes in Cognition (D) – A person must have experienced at least two negative symptoms (see above) from the trauma.

-- Changes in Arousal and Reactivity (E) – Certain reactive symptoms (i.e. irritability, difficulty sleep, etc.) must have either began or worsened after trauma.
+- Changes in Arousal and Reactivity (E) – Certain reactive symptoms (i.e. irritability, difficulty sleeping, etc.) must have either begun or worsened after trauma.

 - Duration (F) – Symptoms have lasted for more than 1 month.